-The best electric mountain bikes – or best eMTBs for short – are almost de rigueur now, but it wasn't always so.
-There was a time when battery assisted e-mountain bikes were frowned upon by those who take their cycling 'seriously'.
-Thankfully, those days are gone and now you can effortlessly whizz up your local climb on a busy Saturday or Sunday morning without having to listen to panting pedal-power enthusiasts shouting 'Cheat!' as you take them over.
+The best electric mountain bike – or best eMTB for short – are almost de rigueur now, but it wasn't always so.
+There was a time when battery assisted electric mountain bikes were frowned upon by those who take their cycling seriously – or too seriously, depending on your point of view.
+Thankfully, those days are gone and now you can effortlessly whizz up your local climb on a busy Saturday or Sunday morning without having to listen to panting pedal-pushers shouting 'Cheat!' as you overtake them.

 A large proportion of the mountain bike community – road bike users still need some convincing – have come around to the fact that the best electric mountain bikes offer a completely different riding experience.